Skip to content

 GET /api/runs List recent runs (metadata only).

-DELETE /api/runs/{run_id} Delete a run directory and its contents (returns 204).
+DELETE /api/runs/{trace_id} Delete a run directory and its contents (returns 204).

 UI overview

 • Multi-file static UI (HTML, JS, CSS); no build step.
-Served from agentdbg/ui_static/.
+Served from maida/ui_static/.

-• Loads run list from /api/runs; when a run is selected (or run_id in query), loads /api/runs/{run_id}/events.
+• Loads run list from /api/runs; when a run is selected (or run_id / run in query), loads /api/runs/{trace_id}/spans.

 • LOOP_WARNING events are displayed prominently.